weijielyu/FaceLift/README.md

 This is a self-reimplementation of *FaceLift*.
 Codes will be released soon.

+In the meantime, if you'd like to try *FaceLift* with your own images, feel free to email them to wlyu3@ucmerced.edu.
+We'll process them and send the results back to you.

 ## Citation

 If you find our work useful for your project, please consider citing our paper.